tribbloid/spookystuff/module/linq/upgradeSparkTask.md

 Then make necessary changes to ensure compilation is successful

 Then apply necessary fixes to ensure that all tests are successful

+Then fix compilation for the whole project

+Then fix tests for the whole project